tuturto/pyherc/doc/manual/source/background.rst

 Herculeum is a legendary city located somewhere deep in Thynian jungle.
 It once was a thriving metropolis, but has been abandoned centuries ago already.
 Nobody remembers the real reason why it has been abandoned, but legends tell about some great misfortune that forced the city to be abandoned.
+Over the centuries ruins have slowly been inhabited by drifters, travelers and various shady characters.

 Southern Sea
 ============